SimpleJack

 - 18 Collectible Decks: Unlock 18 distinct, beautifully designed decks as you progress.
 Each deck comes with its own custom XP multipliers, coin drop rates, and special roguelike traits to dramatically boost your gameplay.

 - 4 Game-Changing Power-Ups: Bend the rules of the table with Joker-like abilities!
-Turn the odds in your favor using strategic power-ups: use "See the Hidden Card" to peek at the dealer's hand, "2x XP" to level up faster, "Free Play" for risk-free rounds, and "Double/Nothing" for the ultimate thrill.
+Turn the odds in your favor using strategic power-ups: use "See the Hidden Card" to peek at the dealer's hand, "2x XP" to level up faster, "Free Play" for risk-free rounds, and "Double/Nothing" to double your winnings or lose them all.

 Master Your Card Skills

-SimpleJack 21 is the ultimate practice ground.
+SimpleJack 21 is your personal practice ground.
 We provide all the tools you need to master basic strategy and understand the mathematics behind the game:

 - Pure Strategy: Enjoy a realistic simulation using a standard 6-deck system and professional dealer rules.
 Perfect your timing and learn exactly when to hit, stand, split, or double down.